 Shousugi’s spacious living areas, homestead-style kitchen, a soft leather couch you can get lost in and other bespoke furnishings provide a sense of the warm comforts of home in a unique, luxuriously stylish setting.

 With Hirafu just a short drive away Shousugi is an ideal base for winter adventures and summer fun.
-The lodge sleeps 12 (9 adults, 3 children) comfortably with parking for three vehicles making it perfect for a couple of families or larger groups of friends.
+The lodge sleeps 12 adults comfortably with parking for three vehicles making it perfect for a couple of families or larger groups of friends.

 The 10-seat dining table, open kitchen with a professional gas range and large deck makes it the perfect place for entertaining or indulging in one of the in-house catering menus provided by Niseko Gourmet.
 Come, find your space in this plush mountain home set amidst Niseko’s serene surrounds.